WORKING TOGETHER FOR MENTAL HEALTH EQUITY

 WE’RE IN THIS TOGETHER

-As the Covid-19 pandemic has shown us, we are much closer connected and more dependent on each other than we may have been aware of.
-Similar to navigating the pandemic, tackling inequality in mental health by reducing stigma, targeting social determinants of ill-health and building resilience takes a whole-society approach.
+As the Covid-19 pandemic has shown, we are much more dependent on each other than we may have been aware of.
+Similar to navigating the pandemic, tackling inequity in mental health by addressing social determinants takes a whole-society approach.